-Eric Kuznacic is a lifelong technology junkie who began experimenting with computers more than 30 years ago, after his parents purchased a Texas Instruments TI-99/4A.
-He found some BASIC programs in the back of a computing magazine and spent hours inputting and debugging the code to create very simple programs.
+Eric Kuznacic is a lifelong technology junkie who began experimenting with computers more than 35 years ago when his parents purchased a Texas Instruments TI-99/4A.
+He found some BASIC programs in a computing magazine and spent hours inputting and debugging the code to create very simple programs.

-Since founding WTF? in 2013, Mr. Kuznacic has amassed a long list of private-, public- and nonprofit clients throughout southern Wisconsin, northern Illinois and beyond.
-The firm specializes in WordPress website development and related training services.
-Kuznacic believes strongly in the power and dynamism found within the global WordPress community and supports its open-source mission.
+Since founding WTF?, Mr. Kuznacic has amassed a long list of private-, public- and nonprofit clients throughout southern Wisconsin, northern Illinois and beyond.
+He believes strongly in the power and dynamism found within the global WordPress community and wholeheartedly supports its open-source mission.

 My life, in bullet points